parambidja/mips-tac-tac-toe/README.md

 ## How to Run
 The best way to run this game is in a MIPS emulator, like the MARS emulator (download here: http://courses.missouristate.edu/KenVollmar/mars/download.htm)

-In an emulator, simply run the code - it's that easy!
+In an emulator, simply assemble then run - it's that easy!
 Instructions to play the game are shown on the console upon successful start.

 Enjoy :)